Simple Adaptive Estimation of Quadratic Functionals in Nonparametric IV Models: Abstract

 \section{Abstract}

-This paper considers adaptive estimation of quadratic functionals in the nonparametric instrumental variables (NPIV) models.
-Minimax estimation of a quadratic functional of a NPIV is an important problem in optimal estimation of a nonlinear functional of an ill-posed inverse regression with an unknown operator using one random sample.
-We first show that a leave-one-out, sieve NPIV estimator of the quadratic functional proposed by \cite{BC2020} attains a convergence rate that coincides with the lower bound previously derived by \cite{ChenChristensen2017}.
-The minimax rate is achieved by the optimal choice of a key tuning parameter (sieve dimension) that depends on unknown NPIV model features.
-We next propose a data driven choice of the tuning parameter based on Lepski's method.
-The adaptive estimator attains the minimax optimal rate in the severely ill-posed case and in the regular, mildly ill-posed case, but up to a multiplicative $\sqrt{\log n}$ in the irregular, mildly ill-posed case.
+{ This paper considers adaptive, minimax estimation of a quadratic functional in a nonparametric instrumental variables (NPIV) model, which is an important problem in optimal estimation of a nonlinear functional of an ill-posed inverse regression with an unknown operator.
+We first show that a leave-one-out, sieve NPIV estimator of the quadratic functional can attain a convergence rate that coincides with the lower bound previously derived in \cite{ChenChristensen2017}.
+The minimax rate is achieved by the optimal choice of the sieve dimension (a key tuning parameter) that depends on the smoothness of the NPIV function and the degree of ill-posedness, both are unknown in practice.
+We next propose a Lepski-type data-driven choice of the key sieve dimension adaptive to the unknown NPIV model features.
+The adaptive estimator of the quadratic functional is shown to attain the minimax optimal rate in the severely ill-posed case and in the regular mildly ill-posed case, but up to a multiplicative $\sqrt{\log n}$ factor in the irregular mildly ill-posed case.}